sfstoolbox/sfs-matlab/README.rst

 =============================

-The SFS Toolbox for Matlab/Octave gives you the possibility to play around with sound field synthesis methods like |WFS| or :abbr:`NFC-HOA (Near-Field Compensated Higher Order Ambisonics)`.
-There are functions to simulate monochromatic sound fields for different secondary source (loudspeaker) setups, time snapshots of full band impulses emitted by the secondary source distributions, or even generate |BRS| impulse response sets in order to simulate
-|WFS| with the `SoundScape Renderer`_.
+The SFS Toolbox for Matlab/Octave gives you the possibility to play around with sound field synthesis methods like wave field synthesis (WFS) or near-field compensated higher order Ambisonics (NFC-HOA).
+There are functions to simulate monochromatic sound fields for different secondary source (loudspeaker) setups, time snapshots of full band impulses emitted by the secondary source distributions, or even generate binaural room scanning (BRS) impulse response sets in order to generate binaural simulations of the synthesized sound fields with the `SoundScape Renderer`_.

 .. _SoundScape Renderer: http://spatialaudio.net/ssr